peacefixation/peacefixation.github.io/_posts/2016-05-26-haskell-part-2.md

     putStrLn (greet name)
 {% endhighlight %}

-I thought about this for a while, and I would like to solve it by writing functions and combining them.
-I can write a function `greet` to concatenate the name and greeting, but I'm not sure how to write the function that prints the question and returns the name that the user enters as a `String` instead of an `IO String`, so I'm still using one variable that binds to the value that `GetLine` produces.
+I thought about this for a while and I would like to solve it by writing functions and combining them.
+I can write a function `greet` to concatenate the name and greeting but I'm not sure how to write the function that prints the question and returns the name that the user enters as a `String` instead of an `IO String`, so I'm still using one variable that binds to the value that `GetLine` produces.
 I'll come back to this once I learn some more about monads.

 > Write a version of the program that displays different greetings for different people.